 Effective 1/22/16, Missouri REALTORS® adopted an Ethics Citation Policy.
 Only certain Articles & Standards of Practice are subject to possible citation.
-You can view the Citation Policy in its entirety (and current schedule of “citable offenses” and fines) by clicking here.
+You can view the Citation Policy in its entirety (and current schedule of “citable offenses” and fines).
 Given the time-consuming and confrontational nature of a contested hearing, the Citation Program is designed to save time, money, and other resources by possibly eliminating the need for a hearing in certain circumstances.

 From time to time, a REALTOR®